MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### Home Site

-A Home Site is a special type of [Hub Site](#hub-site) with a few extra superpowers:
+A Home site is the top site of your intranet.
+It is a [Communication Site](#communication-site) with a few extra superpowers:

 * The Home Site is the destination for the home icon in the SharePoint mobile app.

-* The Home Site  provides an enterprise-wide search scope, making ALL content in your tenant findable.
+* The Home Site  provides an organization-wide search scope, making ALL content in your tenant findable.

+* The Home Site  is set up as an [organization news site](https://docs.microsoft.com/sharepoint/organization-news-site).

 Home sites are intended for use as the landing page for your organization.
-There is only one Home Site per tenant allowed.
+There is only one Home Site per tenant allowed and [its set using PowerShell](https://docs.microsoft.com/SharePoint/home-site)

 ### Hub Site